-Distinguishing Features - Predominantly dark-brown.
+Distinguishing Features – Predominantly dark brown.
 Neck; tawny or golden brown.
-Tail, dark brown with a lighter base, decorated by ash-coloured bands.
+Tail, dark brown with a lighter base, decorated by ash-colored bands.
 Legs, medium brown; feet, yellow.
-Female significantly larger than the male.
+Females are significantly larger than males.

 In varied sites, preferring open country and valleys.

 Mostly on cliffs, sometimes on tops of large trees.
 The nest is made of larger twigs and weeds, lined with moss, leaves, grass or other soft materials.

 - Eggs, 2; buff or white, lightly spotted with brown.